Young-Einstein10/GoalTracker/README.md

 # Goal Tracker App

-Goal Tracker is a personal development app which in which a user can add and manage projects or goals which they have in mind over time.
+Goal Tracker is a personal development app in which a user can add and manage projects or goals which they have in mind over time.

 ## Goal: